wtimme/OSM-Surveyor/README.md

     % bundle exec fastlane update_jawg_access_token jawg_access_token:"<JAWG_ACCESS_TOKEN>"

+### OAuth details for OpenStreetMap.org

+The app makes use of OAuth 1 to authenticate the mapper against the OpenStreetMap API.
+You'll need to sign in to [OpenStreetMap.org][1] and create a new OAuth application.
+Obtain the "Consumer Key" and "Consumer Secret" and set them in the `Secrets.plist` file, using the keys `OSM_OAuth_ConsumerKey` and `OSM_OAuth_ConsumerSecret`.

+You can also use fastlane to set the OAuth credentials for OpenStreetMap, like so:

+    % bundle exec fastlane update_osm_oauth_credentials osm_consumer_key:"<OSM_CONSUMER_KEY>" osm_consumer_secret:"<OSM_CONSUMER_SECRET>"

 ## Quick start

 Getting started is quite easy.
 Open a terminal, change into your checkout's directory